medspacy/sectionizer/README.md

 # Clinical Sectionizer
-This package offers a spaCy component for tagging clinical section titles in docs.
+This package offers a component for tagging clinical section titles in docs.
+There are two different flavors of the sectionizer:
+- `Sectionizer`: A spaCy component which is run on a `Doc` object and adds attributes to spaCy objects.
+This can be added to an NLP pipeline and be executed as part of `nlp(text)`
+- `TextSectionizer`: A stand-alone object, independent of spaCy which takes a text and returns a list of tuples, where each tuple corresponds to a section in the text.

 The `sectionizer` takes a list of patterns for section titles and searches for matches in a `doc`.
 When a section is found, it generates three outputs:
 1. `section_title`: The normalized name of a section, a `string`
 2. `section_header`: The span of the doc containing the header, a `Span`
 3. `section`: The entire span of the doc containing the section, a `Span`

-Calling `sectionizer(doc)` adds the following extensions to spaCy objects:
+When using the spaCy `Sectionizer`, calling `sectionizer(doc)` adds the following extensions to spaCy objects:

 - `Doc.sections`: A list of 3-tuples of (`name`, `header`, `section`)